justinramel/justinramel.github.com/source/_posts/2013-01-14-diagnosing-and-fixing-a-broken-build.markdown

 You now have only a few places to concentrate your efforts in that sea of information.

+To fix the problem we can simply add the missing dll and Jenkins will rebuild the solution and we'll be back to green balls.

 Next time we'll look at the different ways to monitor our build and it's failures.